SORMAS-Foundation/SORMAS-Project/README.md

         Options -Indexes
         Alias "/download/sormas-release.apk" "/var/www/sormas/downloads/sormas-release.apk"

+* In case you need to update the site config while the server is running, use the following command to publish the changes without the need for a reload:

+	apache2ctl graceful

 ## Development Environment
 - Install the latest Eclipse version, Git for Windows and (optional) a Git client such as TortoiseGit if you don't want to handle version control from the command line/separately for the Eclipse and Android Studio projects